Tonks89/RoboND-DeepLearning_Project/writeup.md

 For this project we are interested not only identifying the target, but also determining where in the picture the target is located so that the quadcopter can adjust its course accordingly and follow.
 Thus, the spatial information in the image matters.
 Deep neural networks with fully connected layers or convolutional neural networks do not preserve this information.
 However, fully convolutional neural networks (FCNs) do.

-FCNs allow us to extract features with different levels of complexity from images, and the use these features to segment the images into meaningful pieces.
-Thus, an FCN was used to segment that quadcopter images into three categories: background, other people, hero (target of interest).
+FCNs allow us to extract features with different levels of complexity from images, and then use these features to segment the images into meaningful pieces.
+Thus, an FCN was used to segment the quadcopter images into three categories: background, other people, hero (target of interest).

 In general, FCNs are composed of 3 parts: Encoders, a 1x1 convolution, and decoders.